How Long Does It Take To Become A Doctor?

 In the state where you take the exam, you will be legally qualified to treat patients if you pass.

-READ ALSO: How Long Does It Take To Become An MRI Tech?
+READ ALSO: How Long Does It Take To Become A Pharmacist?

 A residency program lasts three to seven years and is comparable to an internship for a doctor.